In this ESL lesson, the student will learn about and discuss brand names that are used as generic terms.

 The final answers (famous brands) should be guessed after the hints are revealed.
 The student should also come up with their own mind map for their favorite brand.

-Video: what is a trademark?
+Video: What is a trademark?

 The student watches a short video explaining what a trademark is, marks statements true or false, and matches different examples of trademarks.